BSc (London), MA (Cantab), MPhil (Cantab), PhD (Cantab)

 Carol’s current research continues her work on fourth-century Greek political thought, with a particular focus on the political and ethical thought of Plato and Xenophon.
 She is preparing a monograph on the temporality of Platonic dialogue, expanding on her 2020 article ‘Plato’s Queer Time: dialogic moments in the life and death of Socrates’ (Classical Reception Journal, 12, 10-31).

-Carol is also working on notes and introduction for a new translation by Martin Hammond of Xenophon’s Memorabilia and Apology for Oxford World’s Classics, to be published in 2023, and a short book on Xenophon for the series Greece and Rome New Surveys in the Classics.
+Carol is also working on a short book on Xenophon for the series Greece and Rome New Surveys in the Classics, and an account of Plato’s life.
 She serves as associate editor for Greek political thought for the journal Polis.